 Reaper’s Revenge in Scranton, PA

 Next is Reaper’s Revenge in Scranton, PA.
 This haunt is comprised of 60 acres and more than 90 minutes of fright.
-With attractions such as a haunted hayride, eerie forest, pitch-black labyrinth, and Sector 13 (a post-apocalyptic wasteland adventure), you are sure to get in all your thrills at this adventure.
+With attractions such as a spooky hayride, eerie forest, pitch-black labyrinth, and Sector 13 (a post-apocalyptic wasteland adventure), you are sure to get in all your thrills at this adventure.
 Reaper’s Revenge also features a disturbing take on sideshow life with the Lost Carnival.
 After all, what is more petrifying than a murderous clown?
 Nothing.

 Field of Screams in Mountville, PA